 This guide lists the categories for judging the projects that will be presented at the conclusion of the hackathon.
 Each category has a weighted percentage that will be used to calculate the final score for each team.
 This explanatory material should be used as a guide for scoring each area.

-This category emphasizes the way in which the team members cooperate in order to create their product.
+The team’s process reflects strong synergy and organization skills.
+Teamwork emphasizes the way in which the team members cooperate in order to create their product.
 The team should involve every member in the creative process and try to take advantage of individual strengths.
-This should be evident in the team presentation, and the participation of each team member should be clearly evident.
-Teams that incorporate a diverse set of skills and styles but who work in a unified manner have an advantage in this category.
+This should be evident in the final presentation.

 In keeping with the codes of conduct set forth in du lac, our Library Hackathon seeks to is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, nationality, religion, previous hackathon attendance or computing experience (or lack of any of the aforementioned).
 We do not tolerate harassment of hackathon participants in any form.